Olympics on NBC: Hours of coverage

+Winter Olympic Games

+Summer Olympic Games

 Traditionally, NBC has primarily televised marquee sports in its Olympic coverage.
 When the network added coverage on its cable partners in 2000, it opened space to televise other sports.
-2004 marked the first year that they televised all 28 sports in the Summer Games.
-In 2008, aided with online streaming, NBC aired many of the events held at the Summer Games live.
+The 2004 Summer Games marked the first year that the network televised all 28 sports.
+Since 2008, aided with online streaming, NBC has aired many of the events held at the Summer Games live.